zentrocdot/bcmathlibext/README.md

 # README

 > [!NOTE]
-> I am using GNU bc in the version 1.07.1.
+> <p align="justify">I am using GNU bc in the version 1.07.1.
 Bash version is GNU bash in the version 5.1.16.
-I am working in a Gnome Terminal which has the version 3.44.0 für GNOME 42.
+I am working in a Gnome Terminal which has the version 3.44.0 für GNOME 42.</p>

 ## Prerequisites